-A QEP is to analyze the laboratory results at least one month after results are received to determine whether there are any WQ PAL exceedances.
-The exceedances should be noted, and GNWT-INF should be notified immediately so that appropriate mitigations can be implemented.
+A QEP is to analyze the laboratory results within one month after results are received to determine whether there are any exceedances of applicable guidelines.
+The exceedances will be noted, and GNWT-INF will be notified immediately so that appropriate mitigations can be implemented, if required.

 A QEP will analyze the results annually and compile them into a summary report to determine whether additional monitoring or controls are required.
+A summary of any QA/QC issues and results will be included in the report.
 This report will be submitted to the GLWB.